B2B eCommerce Has a New Attitude

 • Marketing is more complex

 B2C is a retail transaction where a business sells a product to a consumer.
 That transaction can happen in a mall, a store, a restaurant, or at home when you subscribe to a pay-per-view movie.
-More recently, the term B2C refers to an online transaction in which manufacturers or retailers sell their products to consumers over the internet.
+More recently, the term B2C refers to an online transaction in which manufacturers or retailers sell their products to consumers over the Internet.
 This B2C model is probably the most familiar online buying process for all of us.
 If you have ever purchased an item online for your own personal use - that is a B2C transaction.
-According to Business News Daily"The concept was first developed in 1979 by Michael Aldrich, an English inventor, who connected a television set to a transaction processing computer with a telephone line and coined the term 'teleshopping'."

 B2B involves exchanges and transactions between a company and its trading associates: suppliers, collaborators, subsidiaries, and large organizational customers.
 These transactions can take place through a network or privately owned connection.
-However, in today's business world they are carried out online with automated applications that require a minimum of human involvement.
+However, in today's business world, they are carried out online with automated applications requiring minimal human involvement.

 Not only do many B2B buyers prefer to make their purchases online, but they also research the products online through websites, reviews, and comparison tactics, very similar to the individual consumer.
 While many differences exist between B2C and B2B, many similarities are emerging due to the popularity of the customer experience with B2C transactions.
 Among the characteristics making the transition are: